stanleynguyen/event-app/README.md

-WANDERLUSTBOOK
+WEBDERLUST
 --------------
-by Stanley
+A network for travellers by Stanley
-inspiration from Facebook